Abandoned village arridavuAbandoned village arridavu

 A walk through the abandoned village of Arridavu

 On the road to Tizzano, this short walk will take you directly to the site of Ariddavu.
-Right in the heart of the maquis, a timeless stroll takes you to the abandoned village where you can contemplate the ruins of an entire village dating back to the 19th century, you’ll see houses, ovens and much more.
-This is a walk through history.
+In the heart of the maquis, a timeless walk takes you to the abandoned village where you can contemplate the ruins of an entire village dating from the 19th century, with houses, ovens and much more.
+It’s a walk through history.

 In the footsteps of a forgotten village